redlibrarian/redlibrarian.github.io/_posts/2019-06-29-empiricism-and-interpretation-in-ai.markdown

 with alternative philosophies of science as an aid to understanding how these systems get designed and operate.

 [^1]: "Methodological individualism is the doctrine that facts about societies, and social phenomena generally, are to be explained solely in terms of facts about individuals."
-Bhasker, *Possibility of Naturalism*, 34.
+Bhaskar, *Possibility of Naturalism*, 34.